energinet-open-incubator/innersource-collaboration/guides/rfc.md

 They provide a guide, that explains when an RFC needs to be filled out in their project, and when it doesn't - Many are inspired by their approach, and there are probably some specific elements here, that are useful for us in creating a structured, open collaboration.

-and also Energy Track and Trace (ETT), which is a project Energinet is part of.
+They are also popular in [Energy Track and Trace (ETT)](https://github.com/Energy-Track-and-Trace), which is a project Energinet is part of.
 In ETT, RFCs are used as issue templates and to propose new ideas in a structured, documented way.

 ## How can RFCs be useful for us?